 Here, the team fought for two years.
 They got the tool.
 They still plan in Excel.

-And the real question, nobody asked: did this planning actually add anything — for clients, for the organization?
+And the real question, nobody asked: did this planning actually add anything, for clients, for the organization?

-The fiduciary manager « Every week, Janine manually copies till receipts into a spreadsheet.
+The fiduciary management « Every week, Janine manually copies till receipts into a spreadsheet.
 By hand.
 For five years.
 The organization hasn't automated it because it doesn't want to take away her fifteen francs an hour. »

 Four hours of work per week.
 A standard tool would do the same thing in seconds.
 Automation would pay for itself in six months.
 Management knows.
 They said no, because Janine needs the money.